-In community property states, most property acquired during the marriage (except for gifts or inheritances) is considered community property (owned jointly by both partners), and is divided upon divorce, annulment or death.
+In community property states, most property acquired during marriage (except for gifts or inheritances) is considered community property (owned jointly by both partners) and is divided upon divorce, annulment, or death.
 Separate property is owned by one spouse only.
 It is property that a spouse brings into the marriage or receives via gift or inheritance during the marriage.
 Unless there is specific evidence to the contrary, the law assumes all assets belonging to a couple are community property.
 The community property system is usually justified by the idea that such joint ownership recognizes the theoretically equal contributions of both spouses to the creation and operation of the family unit.

 In states that do not have community property laws, assets are owned by whoever’s name appears on the deed or registration.

 edit What is Community Property and Community Income?

 Community property includes most property that was acquired while married and residing in a community property state.
 It includes wages, salaries and self-employment income, as well as assets such as houses and cars.
 Investment income from assets that are community property is also considered in this category.

 Separate property was either owned separately before marriage, bought with separate funds (and never used for the benefit of the partner) or is property that both spouses have agreed to convert to separate property through a legally valid spousal agreement.
 It can include gifts received by one spouse during or before marriage, property acquired in spouse’s name and never used for benefit of other spouse, inheritances, and certain personal injury awards.
 Investment income from separate property is considered separate income.